-Third Supplement dated 3 August 2023 to the Registration Document dated 21 April 2023
+Fourth Supplement dated 9 November 2023 to the Registration Document dated 21 April 2023

-This document constitutes a supplement (the "Third Supplement") for the purpose of Article 23 (1) and Article 10 (1) of the Regulation (EU) 2017/1129 of the European Parliament and of the Council (as amended, the "Prospectus Regulation") and is supplemental to and should be read in conjunction with, the registration document dated 21 April 2023 (the "Original Registration Document") as supplemented by the first supplement dated 11 May 2023 and the second supplement dated 14 July 2023 (together with the Original Registration Document, the "Supplemented Registration Document") of Raiffeisen Bank International AG (the "Issuer" or "RBI").
-The Supplemented Registration Document in the form as supplemented by this Third Supplement is hereinafter referred to as the "Registration Document".
+This document constitutes a supplement (the "Fourth Supplement") for the purpose of Article 23 (1) and Article 10 (1) of the Regulation (EU) 2017/1129 of the European Parliament and of the Council (as amended, the "Prospectus Regulation") and is supplemental to and should be read in conjunction with, the registration document dated 21 April 2023 (the "Original Registration Document") as supplemented by the first supplement dated 11 May 2023, the second supplement dated 14 July 2023 and the third supplement dated 3 August 2023 (together with the Original Registration Document, the "Supplemented Registration Document") of Raiffeisen Bank International AG (the "Issuer" or "RBI").
+The Supplemented Registration Document in the form as supplemented by this Fourth Supplement is hereinafter referred to as the "Registration Document".